linked-art/linked.art/docs/model/vocab/recommended/index.md

 The ["meta-type"](/model/base/#types-of-types) for these classifications is aat:300379842.

 Below is a short list of common nationalities or cultures.
-Please see the table for[nationalities and cultures][nationalities] for a more complete list.
+Please see the table for [nationalities and cultures](nationalities) for a more complete list.

 | Name                  | URI           | Description |
 |-----------------------|---------------|-------------|